 """

-raise ValueError("Persistence can only be computed for a sequence of at least three maps.")
+raise ValueError("Persistence can only be computed for a sequence of at least two maps.")

 else: